Brigadier General CRAIG D. PRATHER

 Brig.
-Gen. Prather is a 1999 graduate of the United States Air Force Academy serving a majority of his career in the Special Operations community engaging in operations around the globe.
+Gen. Prather is a 1999 graduate of the United States Air Force Academy serving a majority of his career in Special Operations.
 Brig.
-Gen. Prather has commanded at the squadron, group and wing levels and is a Joint Qualified Officer serving as the Deputy Commander at Special Operations Command Korea and as the Air Component Commander for Joint Special Operations Command.
+Gen. Prather commanded at the Squadron, Group and Wing level and is a Joint Qualified Officer serving as the Deputy Commander at Special Operations Command Korea, the Air Component Commander for Joint Special Operations Command, and the USSOCOM J8 Director.
 Prior to assuming his current position, Brig.
-Gen. Prather served as the Chief of Staff, Air Force Special Operations Command.
+Gen. Prather served as Director A5/8, Air Force Special Operations Command.

 EDUCATION

-1999 Bachelor of Science in History, United States Air Force Academy, Colorado Springs, Colo.
+1999 Bachelor of Science, History, United States Air Force Academy, Colorado Springs, Colo.

 2004 Squadron Officer School, Maxwell Air Force Base, Ala.

-2006 Master of Arts in Organizational Science, The George Washington University, Washington, D.C.
+2006 Master of Arts, Organizational Science, The George Washington University, Washington D.C.

-2016 Master of Science in National Security Strategy, National War College, Fort Lesley J. McNair, Washington, D.C.
+2016 Master of Science, National Security Strategy, National War College, Fort Lesley J. McNair, Washington D.C.

 ASSIGNMENTS